8 Top Arrondissements to Stay in Paris for First Time Visitors

 The Pantheon

-The 5th arrondissement is known as the Latin Quarter, and is a very well-known and sought after arrondissement in Paris.
+The 5th arrondissement is known as the Latin Quarter, and is a very well-known and sought-after arrondissement in Paris.
 This neighborhood is the oldest in Paris, and even has some ruins from Roman times

 The Latin Quarter got its name from the high concentration of universities and research centers in the area.
 (University students commonly spoke in Latin back in the day.)